SyncfusionExamples/connecting-databases-to-blazor-datagrid-component/Binding SQLite using CustomAdaptor/README.md

-# Blazor Grid Microsoft SQL Server connectivity using CustomAdaptor
+# Blazor Grid SQLite database connectivity using CustomAdaptor

-A project that enables data binding and CRUD action handling in the Syncfusion Blazor DataGrid to a Microsoft SQL Server using CustomAdaptor feature of the Grid.
+A project that enables data binding and CRUD action handling in the Syncfusion Blazor DataGrid to a SQLite database using CustomAdaptor feature of the Grid.

 ## Steps to run the sample